Cobb County, Georgia and the Origins of the Suburban South: A Twentieth-Century History

 The digital reproductions on this site are provided for research consultation and scholarly purposes only.
 All copyright is retained by the authors of items as stipulated by United States copyright law.
 To request permission to publish, reproduce, publicly display, broadcast, or distribute this material in any format outside of fair use, please contact the Cobb Landmark & Historical Society and/or the KSU Archives.

-(Cobb County Landmark & Historical Society, Inc.Cobb County Landmark & Historical Society, Inc., 2003)The digitized book, an account of the history of Cobb County, Georgia in the 20th century, written by KSU professor emeritus Dr. Thomas A. Scott and published in 2003.
+Cobb County, Georgia and the Origins of the Suburban South: A Twentieth-Century History (Cobb County Landmark & Historical Society, Inc.Cobb County Landmark & Historical Society, Inc., 2019-07-23)The digitized book, an account of the history of Cobb County, Georgia in the 20th century, written by KSU professor emeritus Dr. Thomas A. Scott and published in 2003.